 Don't feel they look like themselves

-You might be surprised to learn that Botox is made from a neurotoxic protein, botulinum toxin.
-And while it's generally considered safe by doctors and the FDA, Botox still comes with some risks.
+You might be surprised to learn that these injections are made from a neurotoxic protein, botulinum toxin.
+And while it's generally considered safe by doctors and the FDA, but still come with some risks.

 The body breaks down the neurotoxic protein over the course of three to four months.
 The amino acid components of the protein can be reused by the body or processed out of the body by the liver and the kidneys.

 With so many toxins present in our modern world – from pollution to pesticides – many people are making attempts to protect themselves from the total toxic load in ways that they can control.
-For some, this means making the choice to age gracefully without Botox.
+For some, this means making the choice to age gracefully without cosmetic injections.

 Other health contraindications

-Botox is not for everyone, so if you have any of the following conditions or have had a bad reaction to Botox in the past, then you may want to consult with a medical professional before getting it done.
+This is not for everyone, so if you have any of the following conditions or have had a bad reaction to injections in the past, then you may want to consult with a medical professional before getting it done.

-Cosmetic Botox may be contraindicated for people with certain health conditions including:
+Cosmetic treatments may be contraindicated for people with certain health conditions including:

 - Neurologic diseases